Virtual Machine Action Bar

 View Drive Letters

-Users can view drive slots letters in the file tree when transferring files between the Vault and the VM.
+Users can view drive slots letters in the file tree when transferring files between the vault and the VM.

 Create a Symbolic Link